DaniAkash/javascript-app-development/docs/references/var-let-and-const.md

 These var keywords are processed by the Javascript compiler before the code gets executed.
 Hence they are positioned at the top of its scope which is called `Hoisting`.

 Using the var keyword, it is optional to initialize the variable with a value.
-Redeclaring the same variable is posobjectsible as it overrides the previous one.
+Redeclaring the same variable is possible as it overrides the previous one.

 ```